Chamma Chamma

 "Chamma Chamma" is a Hindi song from the 1998 Indian film China Gate sung by Alka Yagnik and was picturised on Urmila Matondkar which became extremely popular.

 Song

 It is a classical celebration song or Folk dance song with Filmi Lyrics.

 Reception

 The song became extremely popular in Indian subcontinent as well as globally.

 In popular culture

 It was used in the film Moulin Rouge!.
 It was incorporated in the film as "Hindi Sad Diamonds".

 Remix

-It was remastered for the film, Fraud Saiyyan which featured Elli AvrRam and sung by Neha Kakkar.
+It was remastered for the film, Fraud Saiyyan which featured Elli AvrRam and sung by Neha Kakkar and Ikka.